Ada-Developers-Academy/daily-curriculum/student_handbook.md

 ### Schedule

 - Class is 9 - 5 Monday through Friday.
 - Class is mandatory.
 - You get 5 excused days off or illness AND personal time.
-- Always Email Bookis and Karen when you are going to be absent or late.
+- Always let Ada staff know when you are going to be absent or late.

 The exception to the rule, scheduled days off:

-- Free Friday – October 3rd
-- Free Friday – October 31st
-- Thanksgiving – November 27th and 28th
-- Winter Break – December 22nd - January 2nd
-- Martin Luther King Day – January 19th
-- Presidents Day – February 16th
-- Spring Break – March 2nd - March 6th
+-

 ### Do the following for maximum happiness: